Carson Wentz rallies Eagles to 22-21 win over Giants - WHIZ News

 No big deal.

 Wentz threw a perfect strike to Scott and the backup running back made an excellent catch to give Philadelphia the lead.
-The 2-point conversion failed, but Jones was sacked and fumbled on the ensuing possession.
+The 2-point conversion failed, but Jones was sacked by Brandon Graham and fumbled on the ensuing possession.

+“We never faltered.
+We never panicked.
+We knew we were gonna win,” Scott said.
+“Carson led us and it was a great team effort.”

 The Eagles (2-4-1) and Giants (1-6) are right in the mix in the NFC East, led by Dallas (2-4).